 Karavomilos is the second biggest village in the region, offering a quiet low key atmosphere, located along the coastline.
 You will find the Casa museum, Karavomylos lake, and couple of tavernas here, plus a bakery and mini market.
 Other notable villages in the region are Old Vlachata, Grizata, Pyrgi, Poulata (where you can find specialty grill houses) and Digaleto.
 There are plenty of things to do and see in the region of Sami, it covers a large area with a varied landscape.

 The region of Sami offers terrific walking and hiking paths.
 You can drive to Ancient Sami and the monastery but there is a walking trail through some fabulous areas.
 The challenging hike to Koutsoupia beach is fabulous and less challenging the 7 mills trail takes you through historic areas with the remains of watermills and a beautiful arched stone bridge.
-A flat, easy, off road and sea-side path leads from Sami to Karavomilos, where you can stop off for swimming in the sea or at the pool at Karavomylos camping ground.
+A flat, easy, off road and sea-side path leads from Sami to Karavomilos, where you can stop off for swimming in the sea or feed the birds at the lake.
 You could hire a bicycle from Bikexpert – Contessina (located in the heart of Sami, at Contessina Restaurant) and explore the region on well maintained and modern mountain bikes.

-From Sami you can rent a self-drive boat or take or a day trip on the Sami Star.
+From Sami you can rent a self-drive boat from Pirates Rent a Boat or Kefalonia Compass Rent a Boat or take or a day trip on the Sami Star.
 Hop over to the neighbouring island of Ithaka for the day using a ferry boat.

 If you want to explore the island or Ithaka without driving taking an excursion is a great way to do it!
 We can arrange four different excursions that include pick-up and drop-off from convenient locations in Agia Efimia, Karavomylos and Sami; Fiskardo by Night, North of Kefalonia, Island Highlights, and Mythical Ithaka!